 1 cup shredded part-skim mozzarella cheese, divided

-- 1 cup grated Parmesan cheese, divided
+1 cup grated Parmesan cheese, divided

 4 cups marinara sauce

-- 1/2 cup water
+1/2 cup water

-- 1 package (8 ounces) manicotti shells
+1 package (8 ounces) manicotti shells

-- Additional parsley, optional
+Additional minced fresh parsley, optional

-- Preheat oven to 350°.
-In a small bowl, mix the first 6 ingredients; stir in 1/2 cup mozzarella cheese and 1/2 cup Parmesan cheese.
+Preheat oven to 350°.
+In a small bowl, mix the first 6 ingredients; stir in 1/2 cup mozzarella and 1/2 cup Parmesan cheese.
 In another bowl, mix marinara sauce and water; spread 3/4 cup sauce onto bottom of a 13x9-in. baking dish coated with cooking spray.
 Fill uncooked manicotti shells with ricotta mixture; arrange over sauce.
 Top with remaining sauce.

 Cheese Manicotti Tips

 This recipe starts with uncooked noodles, which will cook in the sauce while baking.
 If you have any leftover shells, use them up in one of these other manicotti recipes.

-Can you make homemade manicotti ahead of time?Yes, you can make manicotti ahead of time!
+Yes, you can make manicotti ahead of time!
 This recipe can be assembled and refrigerated for up to 3 days; just remove from the fridge 30 minutes before baking as directed.
 Manicotti can also be assembled and frozen for up to 2 months.
 To use, partially thaw in the refrigerator overnight.
 Remove from the fridge 30 minutes before baking.
-Bake as directed, increasing the time as needed until a thermometer inserted in the center reads 165°.
+Bake as directed, increasing the time as needed until a thermometer inserted in the center reads 165°F.